kukeiko/entity-space/readme.md

 **Q:** Why is prepublish called npm prepublish?
 **A:** Npm doesnt distinguish between npm install and prepublish.
 See more details [here](https://github.com/npm/npm/issues/3059)

+**Q:** When i run "npm run test-types" i get an error similar to this: "Errors in typescript@3.9 for external dependencies: ...", what do i do?
+**A:** The minimum dtslint typescript version needs to be updated in the index.d.ts of the types test folder (should be "test/types/index.d.ts")

 ##

 Template: